zzzprojects/docs/dapper-plus.net/pages/documentations/dapper-plus-manager.md

 ## License

 The `DapperPlusManager` is where you add your [license](/licensing) after purchasing the library.
-We provides two primary methods for license management:
+We provide two primary methods for license management:

 - **AddLicense:** Use this method to manually add a license by hardcoding it into your project or retrieving it from your configuration file.
 - **ValidateLicense:** This crucial method ensures that your license has been correctly added and is valid.